philrozu/neuraloperator/README.md

 # neuraloperator
-Trying a few physics cases with neural operators.
+Trying a physics cases with neural operators.